amitmishrg/react-tuts/README.md

 Now your chacha told you color of each balloon should be red. so you remove all the balloons and now decorate the room with red balloons.

-Chacha comes and ask you now change the change the balloon no. 90 with blue colored ballon. now you remove all balloons and bring 99 red balloons and 1 blue balloon and paint accordingly.
+Chacha comes again and ask you now change the balloon no. 90 with blue colored ballon.
+Now you remove all balloons and bring 99 red balloons and 1 blue balloon and paint accordingly.

 Chacha comes again and ask please change balloon no 80 to green.
 You remove all the balloons.
 Go market bring 98 red, 1 blue, 1 green.
 And decorate the room accordingly.